AhMunnaEetChoo/HousePlantBattles_CG/README.md

 use dice for numbers so we can view both ways around resilience in black/white circle instead of green points gold is good - star shape, victory pointy chubby star like a mario star

+15-1-2024 feedback:
+change the colour of the fertilizer multiplier - everyone assumes it applies to physical damage only the bird of paradise movement, order and timing gets confused. the peace lily bonus is unclear if it applies before damage is dealt.